osoroSan/Flappybird/README.md

 ## Introduction

 This Flappy Bird Clone aims to replicate the addictive gameplay of the original game.
-It's a fun project for those looking to enjoy the classic Flappy Bird experience.
+It's a fun project for those looking to enjoy the classic Flappy Bird experience..

 ## Files